-To be able to flash NAND with a new NK.bin OS image using an SD card, the card must be formatted and marked as bootable, see Section 4.2.2.1
+To be able to flash NAND with a new NK.bin OS image using an SD card, the card must be formatted and marked as bootable.
+To do this, use the software tool in the AM3517 platform directory, TI_SDCard_boot_utility_v1_0.exe.